4 Great tours for first time bike travelers

-Whether you are an experienced cyclist at home but it is your first time traveling by bicycle, or it’s your first time cycling in a while but you’re eager to begin traveling by bike, these Classic tours are excellent introductions to traveling with ExperiencePlus! and seeing the world by bike.
+Whether you are an experienced cyclist at home but it is your first time traveling by bicycle, or it’s your first time bicycling in a while but you’re eager to begin traveling by bike, these Classic tours are excellent introductions to traveling with ExperiencePlus! and seeing the world by bike.
 Our chalk arrows will have you navigating these stunning landscapes like a local.
-If you are worried about the hills, or want more miles – our tour leaders are there to help you make the best of your cycling vacation.
+If you are worried about the hills, or want more miles, our tour leaders will help you make the best of your cycling vacation.

-Prepare to be romanced – from Venice and its enthralling canals to Florence’s Renaissance art, Ravenna’s byzantine mosaics and Faenza’s ceramics, this tour brings together the best Italy can offer.
+Prepare to be romanced.
+From Venice and its enthralling canals to Florence’s Renaissance art, Ravenna’s byzantine mosaics and Faenza’s ceramics, this tour brings together the best Italy can offer.
 Cycling through Italy’s pasta heartland with a mix of wetlands, fruit orchards and one stunning mountain climb in the Apennines there is a bit of everything on this trip.
 What’s your pleasure?
 Exploring Venice’s artful shops, tiny bridges and magical canals?
 Or strolling the streets of the UNESCO world heritage town Ferrara?
 Or perhaps the lush forest of the Apennine Mountains, with the tang of local olive oil lingering on your tongue?
-Join us on one of our most popular journeys, the first part of the original Bike Across Italy tour that started it all back in 1972, Bicycle from Venice to Florence.
-These magical landscapes will be a gentle start to your travels by bike.
+Undoubtedly, these magical landscapes will be a gentle yet rewarding start to your travels by bike.
 This is a Level 2.5 tour Classic tour.

 Best of Provence (8 Day)